v12technology/fluxtion/README.md

 producing multiple outputs, Fluxtion is for you.
 It will reduce your development time, ease your maintenance and cut your processing costs.

 A maven plugin is provided that integrates the Fluxtion generator into a standard developer build process.
+[Quick start](https://github.com/v12technology/fluxtion-quickstart/blob/master/README.md) example fliuxtion java wc, faster than unix wc.

 ## Philosophy
 We generate code and not byte code for several reasons: